ercbk/Indiana-COVID-19-Tracker/README.md

     in his re-opening [speech](https://backontrack.in.gov/2362.htm).
 By
     negating a few of these, we can infer what some of the snapback conditions might entail.
-      - An increase in daily hospitalizations for 14 consecutive days.
+      - An increase for 14 consecutive days in the daily total of those hospitalized for COVID-19.
       - The proportion of available ICU beds to total ICU beds being below 40% for 14 consecutive days.
       - The proportion of available ventilators to total ventilators